vmware-tanzu/velero/design/csi-snapshots.md

 Deleting a Velero `Backup` or any associated CSI object via `kubectl` is unsupported; data will be lost or orphaned if this is done.

+### Other snapshots included in the backup

+Since `VolumeSnapshot` and `VolumeSnapshotContent` objects are contained within a Velero backup tarball, it is possible that all CRDs and on-disk provider snapshots have been deleted, yet the CRDs are still within other Velero backup tarballs.
+Thus, when a Velero backup that contains these CRDs is restored, the `VolumeSnapshot` and `VolumeSnapshotContent` objects are restored into the cluster, the CSI controllers will attempt to reconcile their state, and there are two possible states when the on-disk snapshot has been deleted:

+    1) If the driver _does not_ support the `ListSnapshots` gRPC method, then the CSI controllers have no way of knowing how to find it, and sets the `VolumeSnapshot.Status.readyToUse` field to `true`.
+    2) If the driver _does_ support the `ListSnapshots` gRPC method, then the CSI controllers will query the state of the on-disk snapshot, see it is missing, and set `VolumeSnapshot.Status.readyToUse` and `VolumeSnapshotContent.Status.readyToUse` fields to `false`.

 ## Velero client changes

 To use CSI features, the Velero client must use the `EnableCSI` feature flag.